pixeltris/ModTMNF/ModTMNF/Analysis/Docs/DesignPatterns.md

 - `CMwClassInfo` holds [reflection](https://en.wikipedia.org/wiki/Reflective_programming) info about `CMwNod` classes.
 - `CMwEngineManager::First` can be used to traverse the class list (it's global a static `CMwClassInfo*` linked list).
 Alternatiely itterate `CMwEngineInfo` array in `CMwEngineManager` global instance (see "Engines" below).

+As part of the reflection system class members can have a memory offset of -1.
+These act similar to C# properties where there are C++ implementations to handle getting/setting those members.

 ## Naming conventions

 Prefixes `C` (class), `S` (struct), `E` (enum) are used on most types defined in the code.
 Namespaces (often shortned) are also prefixed on most types.